Salary sacrificing into super is undoubtedly one of the most tax-effective retirement planning strategies.

 Benefits of Salary Sacrificing

-There are a number of advantages associated with salary sacrificing into superannuation:
+There are a number of benefits associated with salary sacrificing into superannuation, including reducing your personal income tax and saving for retirement tax-effectively.

 Reduced Income Tax